-Along with standardizing apex domain alias capabilities, the proposed HTTPSSVC standard could offer additional server details when a DNS response is returned (i.e. outside of just the IP address) with the goal of facilitating additional security and performance benefits.
-For example, the IETF draft outlines the opportunity to advertise whether the server supports TLS; with this information in hand, the client could automatically send the initial request over HTTPs to avoid any latent protocol-upgrade redirects, while simultaneously eliminating potential attack vectors.
+Along with standardizing apex domain alias capabilities, the proposed Service Binding standard may offer additional server details when a DNS response is returned with the goal of facilitating additional security and performance benefits.
+For example, the IETF draft outlines the opportunity to advertise whether the server supports TLS; with this information in hand, the client could automatically send the initial layer 7 request over HTTPs to avoid any latent protocol-upgrade redirects, while simultaneously eliminating potential attack vectors.

-ZAM & DNSSEC are two primary examples of how Fast DNS guarantees responses are as performant and secure as possible.
+ZAM and DNSSEC are two primary examples of how Akamai Edge DNS enables responses that are as performant and secure as possible.
 The interoperability of these features affords zone owners additional functionality and flexibility when it comes to managing records.
 If you are interested in learning more, please contact your Akamai representative today.

 Explore Akamai's Diverse DNS-Oriented Solutions

-New White Paper - Designing DNS for Availability and Resilience against DDoS Attacks explains how Akamai deploys Fast DNS with multiple vectors of global resilience.
+New white paper: Designing DNS for Availability and Resilience against DDoS Attacks explains how Akamai deploys Edge DNS with multiple vectors of global resilience

-Achieve domain stability and resilience with Akamai's Fast DNS service.
+Achieve domain stability and resilience with Akamai Edge DNS

-Load balance your data centers, cloud deployments, and CDNs with Akamai's Cloud Based Global Server Load Balancing (GSLB) solution - GTM.
+Load balance your data centers, cloud deployments, and CDNs with Akamai's cloud-based global server load balancing solution, Global Traffic Management

-Massively scale your application with layer 7 load balancing with Akamai's Application Load Balancing (ALB) Cloudlet.
+Massively scale your application with layer 7 load balancing with Akamai Application Load Balancer Cloudlet

-Ensure every device in your network checks a DNS security tool - ensuring the domain name resolved is NOT malware, phishing, or a botnet.
-Akamai's Enterprise Threat Protection (ETP) and DNSi/SPS solutions turn your DNS resolver into a security tool.
+Ensure every device in your network checks a DNS security tool -- ensuring the domain name resolved is NOT malware, phishing, or a botnet; Akamai Enterprise Threat Protection and DNSi/SPS solutions turn your DNS resolver into a security tool

-Sign-up and Search Akamai's Community.
-This provides you access to a range of Akamai resources.
+Sign-up for and search the Akamai Community, which provides you access to a range of Akamai resources

-Use this form to ask for Akamai help.
-We can have someone contact you to help with your DNS questions.
+Use this form to ask Akamai for help.
+We will have someone contact you to answer your DNS questions.